Setting Up Your Restaurant Menu on Your POS: Do’s and Don’ts

 Just because you’ve completed your initial menu setup doesn’t mean you’re stuck with what you’ve chosen – make the most of the framework you’ve created and feel free to tweak as much as is necessary for the health of your business.

 So you’ve never had to set up you own menu in the past, and doing it for the first time has proved to be a tough pill to swallow.
 But know self-setup doesn’t have to be painful – once you surpass the fear of the unknown, you will likely see how much you can learn about your business as a whole through self-setup.
 Reach out to your POS provider and share your concerns.
 They are equipped with the knowledge you need to make the process as seamless as possible.

-Menu setup is a vital part of embracing new POS technology and ensuring the success of your business.
+Menu setup is a vital part of embracing a new POS system like TouchBistro or Focus POS and ensuring the success of your business.
 With the multi-purpose role that menu setup can play in your restaurant’s operations, you’ll likely find that you’ve gained more than you’ve given in the process – and boy, will it have been worth it!

 Tiffany was the Content Marketing Manager at TouchBistro, where she shared knowledge with restaurateurs on how to run their business.
 She’s passionate about traveling the world and getting to know communities through great food.